 As originally written, the legislation called for about $6 billion in new border security spending.

 Republican Senator Jeff Sessions of Alabama mocked the deal even though he has called for tougher border enforcement.
 He noted that it was drafted after congressional analysts estimated the bill would trim illegal immigration by just 25 percent.

 "The bill gets in trouble on the floor and they scurry around to get an amendment to throw 20,000 agents ... somewhere on the border in the future, we promise."
 Sessions said, adding that such promises have been made in the past but not honored.

 Sessions and other conservatives have pushed for delaying any pathway to citizenship for 11 million people until the government virtually eliminates illegal border crossings.

-But a majority of the Senate repeatedly has repelled such attempts.
-On Thursday, it voted 54-43 to kill an amendment by Senator John Cornyn of Texas, the second-ranking Republican, which would have delayed permanent legal status for the 11 million currently undocumented immigrants until the government met strict border enforcement goals.
+But the Senate repeatedly has repelled such attempts.
+On Thursday, it voted 54-43 to kill an amendment by Senator John Cornyn of Texas, the second-ranking Republican, which would have delayed permanent legal status for undocumented immigrants until the government met strict border enforcement goals.

 A Democratic aide said those projected savings gave senators the leeway to craft such an expensive border security amendment.

 House Speaker John Boehner, an Ohio Republican who has promised to consider an immigration bill this year, told reporters the CBO deficit-reduction estimates, if "anywhere close to being accurate, would be a real boon for the country."

 While the legislation authorizes the beefed-up security programs, it would be up to Congress in the future to appropriate the funding.